Vigaash-Lingeswaran/WarioWare-game/README.md

 Controls:
 - Super Wario: Use the arrow keys (< and >) for moving forward and backward.
 Use spacebar to jump.
 - Star Collector: Use the mouse to tap the stars!

+I still plan to expand this project to include more games, like PONG or Doodle Jump, as well as make the interface a little more polished.

 Credits:
 -Built using the GODOT engine (Windows)